tojkuv/the-rust-book/collections/README.md

 **Listing 8-21: Creating a hash map from a list of teams and a list of scores**

-The type annotation `HashMap<_,_>` is needed here becauuse it's possible to `collect` into many different data structures and Rust doesn't know which you want unelss you specify.
+The type annotation `HashMap<_,_>` is needed here becauuse it's possible to `collect` into many different data structures and Rust doesn'_t know which you want unelss you specify.
 For the parameters from the key and value types, however, we use underscoers, and Rust can infer the types that the hash map contains based on the typess of the data in the vectors.
 In Listing 8-21, the key type will be `String` and the value type will be `i32`, just as in Listing 8-20.

 ### Hash Maps and Ownership